The Physicists: Synopsis

-However, he failed to avoid attention which he so dearly feared.
-"Einstein" and "Newton" are both spies, representatives of two different countries, and they have infiltrated the Les Cerisiers in order to secure Möbius' documents and, if possible, the man himself.
-Each spy had to murder a nurse to protect his secrets and to strengthen his simulation of madness, as well as, to further conceal their identities.
+However, he failed to avoid the attention which he so dearly feared.
+"Einstein" and "Newton" are both spies, representatives of two different countries of the Cold War, and they have infiltrated the Les Cerisiers in order to secure Möbius' documents and, if possible, the man himself.
+Each spy had to murder a nurse who each were in love with them, to protect their secrets and to strengthen their simulation of madness, as well as to further conceal their identities.

-In the play's climactic scene, the three men reveal their secrets, and each of the two spies attempts to convince Möbius to come with them.
-Möbius, however, persuades them that the secrets he has discovered are too terrible for man to know and assures them that their efforts are in vain because he recently burned all the papers that he developed during his time in the sanatorium.
+The two spies first threaten each other and then, each of the two attempts to convince Möbius to come with them.
+Möbius, however, persuades them that the secrets he has discovered are too terrible for man to know and assures them that their efforts are in vain because he recently burned all the manuscripts that he developed during his time in the sanatorium.
 After much debate, the three men finally agree that they are content to protect humanity by living out the rest of their lives in captivity, while furthering and serving physics.

 These noble plans are quickly changed by the play's final plot twist; Fräulein Doktor Mathilde von Zahnd enters the room and reveals to the three men that she has eavesdropped on their entire conversation.
 Furthermore, she admits to knowing about Möbius for years and has been secretly copying his documents.
 She reveals that she has been using his scientific discoveries to construct an international empire which she would later rule.
-She believes that King Solomon is speaking to her, and she believes that with his guidance and Möbius' discoveries, she can become the most powerful woman on earth.
+She believes that King Solomon is speaking to her, and that, with Solomon‘s guidance and Möbius' discoveries, she can become the most powerful woman on earth.

 The story ends with a sense of impending doom.
 Möbius, "Newton", and "Einstein" have been tricked and trapped.
 The play ends with each of the men speaking to the audience, emphasizing their plight and the plight of all humanity.
 In their eyes, humanity was lost and could not be helped.